Dual Mechanisms for Heterogeneous Responses of Inspiratory Neurons to Noradrenergic Modulation: Results and Bifurcation Analysis

+\RED{To illustrate how the $ca$ oscillation drives the onset and termination of bursting in $v$ at the blue circle and red square, respectively (\cref{fig:CB_burst_mechanism}A), we now turn to the bifurcation structure of the fast layer problem $(v,n)$, projected onto $(ca, v)$-space, in \cref{fig:CB_burst_mechanism}C. In this projection, $M_{ss}$ (red curve) overlaps with the critical manifold $M_s$ (blue curve), which undergoes a homoclinic bifurcation at its fold $L_s$ (also known as a saddle-node on invariant circle (SNIC) bifurcation \cite{shilnikov2001, ermentrout2010mathematical}).
+After this SNIC bifurcation, a family of stable periodic orbits emerges.
+When the trajectory jumps to larger $ca$ values at the yellow star, it crosses the SNIC at the blue circle, thereby initiating the fast spiking phase of the C-burst.
+When $ca$ jumps back to small values, the trajectory in $(ca, v)$-space crosses the SNIC again at the red square, terminating the burst and returning the system to the silent phase, completing the full cycle.}

-Next we investigate how increasing $g_{\rm CAN}$ and $[{\rm IP_3}]$ affects the C-burster by examining the projections of solution trajectories and $M_s$ onto $(ca, ca_{tot},l)$ (see \cref{fig:CB_analysis_gcan,fig:CB_analysis_ip3}).
-Additionally, we numerically simulated the effects of $g_{\rm CAN}$ and $\rm [IP_3]$ on burst frequency and duration, as shown in \cref{fig:CB_gcan_ip3}(i) and (ii).
-Under fixed $[{\rm IP_3}]=0.2$, increasing $g_{\rm CAN}$ depolarizes the cell, which increases the total calcium concentration within the cell through $I_{\rm Ca}$.
+Next we investigate how increasing $g_{\rm CAN}$ and $[{\rm IP_3}]$ affects the C-burst frequency and duration (see \cref{fig:CB_gcan_ip3}(i) and (ii)) by examining the projections of solution trajectories onto $(ca, ca_{tot},l)$ (see \cref{fig:CB_analysis_gcan,fig:CB_analysis_ip3}). \RED{For simplicity, only the burst initiation (blue circle) and burst termination (red square) points are shown.}

+\RED{In \cref{fig:CB_analysis_gcan}, we analyze the effect of $g_{\rm CAN}$ on C-bursting dynamics by fixing $\rm [IP_3]$ at $0.2$, which more clearly reveals the differences in the underlying dynamics.
+The same effects also occur at other $[\rm IP_3]$ values, including the control value of $0.5$ used in \cref{fig:CB_burst_mechanism}, as demonstrated in \cref{fig:CB_gcan_ip3}.} Under fixed $[{\rm IP_3}]$, increasing $g_{\rm CAN}$ depolarizes the cell, which increases the total calcium concentration within the cell through $I_{\rm Ca}$.
 As a result, the solution for higher $g_{\rm CAN}$ lies at higher $ca_{tot}$ values than a solution for low $g_{\rm CAN}$ (see \cref{fig:CB_analysis_gcan}).
-The projections of $ca$-nullsurfaces for $g_{\rm CAN}=1.48$ and $2.14$ are shown respectively in panels (A) and (B).
-From our analysis of C-bursting, the burst period is determined by the $ca$-oscillation period, which is largely set by the trajectory's duration along the left branch of the $ca$-nullsurface at $v_{min}$.
-In contrast, the burst duration is determined by the duration of the active phase when $ca$ is relatively large (\cref{fig:CB_burst_mechanism}, the right segment of the trajectory between blue circle and red square).
+The projections of $ca$-nullsurfaces for $g_{\rm CAN}=1.48$ and $2.14$ are shown respectively in panels (A) and (B). \RED{From our analysis, the burst period is primarily determined by the interburst interval, which corresponds to the time the trajectory spends along the left branch of the $ca$-nullsurface near $v_{min}$, between the burst termination point (red square) and the burst initiation point (blue circle) (see \cref{fig:CB_analysis_gcan}, upper blue surface).} In contrast, the burst duration is determined by the duration of the active phase when $ca$ is relatively large (\cref{fig:CB_analysis_gcan}, the right segment of the trajectory between blue circle and red square).
 Therefore, to examine the effect of NE on C-burst frequency and duration, we analyze different phases of the $ca$-oscillation.